-Risk level: Liquidity risk is considered HIGH because the impact on invested capital may be significant in the event of market turbulence and an inability to sell positions at reasonable prices.
+Risk level: Liquidity risk is considered HIGH as the impact on the invested capital may be significant in the event of market turbulence and the impossibility of selling positions at reasonable prices.

 Liquidity risk is assessed on both liabilities and assets.
 Knowledge of liabilities is based on stability, investor type and concentration.
 On the asset side, risk is measured through a portfolio's ability to liquidate its assets within a defined time frame.
 This measure varies according to the type of instrument; the methodologies used include: